 Protests must be filed at the Rudder Club Race Office.
-No protest will be taken after one and one half hours past the race time limit.
-If you intend to protest notify the Finish Signal Boat after you have finished and cleared the finish line.
+No protest will be accepted after 90 minutes past the race time limit.
+If you intend to protest, notify the Finish Signal Boat after you have finished and cleared the finish line.
 Protest hearings will be scheduled as soon as possible and posted on the official notice board at the Rudder Club.
+Appendix T, Arbitration is in effect for this race.
+Competitors are encouraged to review this rule.
+Appendix T is a US Sailing Prescription.
+This changes RRS 60.